A Biblical Response to Those Who Say We Should Disarm; to Those Who Teach Pacifism;

 Exodus 22:2 In this verse, God declares that if someone breaks into your house at night and you kill him, you are not guilty of murder.
 This verse makes clear that you have a God-given right to defend yourself and to defend your family.

 Deuteronomy 22:23-27 This passage deals with rape.
 Notice that verse 27 ends with the words “but there was no one to save her.”
 What is the implication of such a statement?
 The implication is that had someone been around to hear her cry out, they had a moral duty to intervene and protect her from being raped.
 To stand by would be immoral.
 We have a God-given right to defend not only ourselves, but also others.

 Numbers 1 In His economy, God instituted an armed citizenry, not a standing army, in order to deal with the affairs of war regarding Israel.
 This is what the Founding Fathers of America envisioned for our nation.
-Even in Switzerland today, every home is furnished with a machine gun (one of the reasons Hitler chose not to invade Switzerland).

 I Samuel 13:19-22 The Philistines disarmed the Israelites.
 Weapon-control was instituted.
 No blacksmiths were allowed lest the Israelites arm themselves.
 A disarmed people is the sign of a conquered people.
 A disarmed people is the sign of an enslaved people.

 Isaiah 2:1-5 Many, including the United Nations, take the latter part of verse 4 in this passage, which states “they shall beat their swords into plowshares, and their spears into pruning hooks,” and try to say that God wants us to disarm.
 The context makes clear however, that “swords will be beaten into plowshares and spears into pruning hooks” when God Himself rules, not when the United Nations or any other government of man rules.